I’d like you to take a minute and think about the answers to the following questions:

 Chances are, you know the answers to these questions, and have very good reasons for why you do the things that you do.
 Unless you are a very rare breed that enjoys doing laundry, you probably rush to get the laundry done so that you will have clean clothes to wear.
 We all have a purpose or a reason for doing the things that we do, and we know why we do them.

 Now, picture this classroom activity: some children are working with unifix cubes at a table.
 They are putting them together to make different types of patterns.
-The teacher walks up to one of the children and asks, “what are you doing?” and “Why are you doing that?”
+The educator walks up to one of the children and asks, “What are you doing?” and “Why are you doing that?”

-Most of the time, teachers have very good reasons for why they are doing certain activities in a classroom.
+Most of the time, educators have very good reasons for why they are doing certain activities in a classroom.
 They know that if they want the children to learn about different types of weather, they might read books about weather.
 The children might create a weather graph in the classroom to graph the number of sunny, cloudy, rainy, and windy days.
 Or walk outside to observe what the weather is like, and paint pictures to show different types of weather.
-The teacher knows the purpose, or the objective, of the lesson.
+The educator knows the purpose, or the objective, of the lesson.
 But do the children know why they are doing these types of activities and what they will learn by doing them?

-This seems easy enough when the teacher has determined the learning objective and the activity.
+This seems easy enough when the educator has determined the learning objective and the activity.
 But how do they do this during centers when the child has chosen the activity?
 During centers, they should focus their questions on the activity in which the student is involved.

-For example, when students are using different-size squeeze bottles and scoops at the water table, they can ask them how they are going to fill the bottles or which bottles will get filled faster.
+For example, when children are using different-size squeeze bottles and scoops at the water table, they can ask them how they are going to fill the bottles or which bottles will get filled faster.
 In addition, they may ask them questions about what lives in the water.